 Traditionally, the main software design goal has been to use as little memory as possible.
 However, by correlating your application's power consumption with its source code you can get insight into how the software affects the power consumption, and thus how it can be minimized.

 Measuring power consumption

-The power consumption is measured by the debug probe: The I-jet in-circuit debugging probe or the J-Link/J-Trace Ultra debug probe measures the voltage drop across a small resistor in series with the supply power to the device.
+The debug probe measures the voltage drop across a small resistor in series with the supply power to the device.
 The voltage drop is measured by a differential amplifier and then sampled by an AD converter.